 The palate, more commonly referred to as the roof of the mouth, separates the mouth from the nose.
 The palate is important for feeding and speaking.
 A cleft is an opening or split in the palate.
 This cleft can make feeding hard for your baby.
 Most babies with a cleft of the palate are not able to use standard bottles or solely breast feed because they cannot create the suction needed to draw the milk out of the nipple.
 Special bottles and nipples are available to help infants with cleft palate feed and grow.
 These bottles may be used with formula or breast milk.

 Supplies for Feeding Your Baby

-Several types of nipples and feeders can help you feed your baby.
-You may need to try more than one kind of bottle and one kind of nipple before finding the best one for your baby.
-The nurses will work with you until you are comfortable feeding your baby.
-Feedings will become easier as your baby grows.
+Several types of bottles and nipples are available to help you feed your baby.
+You may need to try more than one feeding system before finding the best one for you and your baby.
+Our feeding team will work with you and your family to make sure your baby is feeding well and gaining weight.

 Examples of Feeding Systems

 - Enfamil® Cleft Lip/Palate Nurser: This bottle is soft and squeezable and comes with a long, stiff nipple.
 It can also be used with any standard sized nipple, like an orthodontic nipple.
 To feed your baby, gently squeeze the bottle using a pulsing rhythm while your baby is sucking to help provide the milk (Picture 1).